 - If the coolant is not flowing, go to step 7.

-- If you see the coolant flowing, it means the thermostat is stuck opened.
+- If you see the coolant flowing, it means the thermostat is stuck open.
 And this explains your temperature gauge indicating a continuous lower-than-normal operating temperature.
 You need a car thermostat replacement.

 - Wait for about 10 to 20 minutes so the engine reaches operating temperature.
 About this time, you'll see the coolant through the radiator filler neck beginning to flow.
 The coolant begins to flow at this point because it has reached a high enough temperature to cause the thermostat to open.

 - If you don't see the coolant flowing and the temperature gauge on your dashboard is rising steadily, you have a thermostat stuck in the closed position.
-Shut off the engine and refer to the section, after the next procedure, How Do I Test a Car Thermostat.
+Shut off the engine and refer to the section, after the next procedure, How to Test a Car Thermostat.

 - Make sure the radiator and engine are cool, engage the parking brake and block the wheels.